wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-features/includes/3-alternate-applications.md

 ## Customer portal (Dynamics 365 Supply Chain Management)

 The Customer portal template allows you to create an externally facing website that is connected to a Dynamics 365 Supply Chain Management environment.
-It uses [dual-write capabilities](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-home-page/?azure-portal=true) to link Common Data Service entities to Dynamics 365 Supply Chain Management data.
+It uses [dual-write capabilities](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-home-page/?azure-portal=true) to link Microsoft Dataverse entities to Dynamics 365 Supply Chain Management data.

 The template provides guidance and a starting point for creating custom websites for business-to-business (B2B) sales-order processing and related scenarios.
 It helps companies bring dual-write, Power Apps portals, and Dynamics 365 Supply Chain Management together to create a self-service experience for their enterprise customers.

 > [!NOTE]
-> You will need to have the dual-write solutions installed on your Common Data Service environment to provision the Dynamics 365 Supply Chain Management Customer portal.
+> You will need to have the dual-write solutions installed on your Dataverse environment to provision the Dynamics 365 Supply Chain Management Customer portal.

 The key features of the Customer portal are: